Encyclical

+An encyclical is primarily associated with papal encyclicals in the Catholic Church, letters outlining the church's perspective on a topic.
+Still, it is also used among Anglicans and the Eastern Orthodox Church.

+Etymology

-An encyclical was originally a circular letter sent to all the churches of a particular area in the ancient Roman Church.
+The term was originally a circular letter sent to all the churches of a particular area in the ancient Roman Church.
 At that time, the word could be used for a letter sent out by any bishop.
 The word comes from the Late Latin encyclios (originally from the Latin encyclius, a Latinization of Greek ἐγκύκλιος (enkyklios), meaning "circular", "in a circle", or "all-round", also part of the origin of the word encyclopedia).
-The term is now primarily associated with papal encyclicals.

-The term has been used by Catholics, Anglicans and the Eastern Orthodox Church.

 Catholic usage

-Although the term "encyclical" originally simply meant a circulating letter, it acquired a more specific meaning within the context of the Catholic Church.
+Although the term "encyclical" originally meant a circulating letter, it acquired a more specific meaning within the Catholic Church.
 In 1740, Pope Benedict XIV wrote a letter titled Ubi primum, which is generally regarded as the first encyclical.
-The term is now used almost exclusively for a kind of letter sent out by the pope.

 For the modern Catholic Church, a papal encyclical is a specific category of papal document, a kind of pastoral letter concerning Catholic doctrine, sent by the pope and usually addressed especially to patriarchs, primates, archbishops and bishops who are in communion with the Holy See.
-The form of the address can vary widely and may concern bishops in a particular area, or designate a wider audience.
+The form of the address can vary widely and may concern bishops in a particular area or designate a wider audience.
 Papal encyclicals usually take the form of a papal brief because of their more personal nature as opposed to the formal papal bull.

-Like most papal documents the title of the encyclical is usually taken from its first few words (its incipit).
+Like most papal documents, the title of the encyclical is usually taken from its first few words (its incipit).
 They are usually written in Latin unless particularly addressed to the Bishops or the church of one region.
-Papal encyclicals not in Latin include the 1931 Italian Non abbiamo bisogno against Italian fascist suppression of groups like Catholic Action, and the 1937 German Mit brennender Sorge against the Nazi idolization of race and nation.
+Titles are generally written in sentence case, as is typical for Latin.
+Papal encyclicals not in Latin include the 1892 French Au milieu des sollicitudes to rally French Catholics to accept the legitimacy of the French Third Republic; the 1931 Italian Non abbiamo bisogno against Italian fascist suppression of groups like Catholic Action; and the 1937 German Mit brennender Sorge against the Nazi idolization of race and nation.
+In recent decades, popes prefer addressing local churches with apostolic letters or exhortations instead of encyclicals, though even those are rare.
+Pope Francis' Laudato si' and Fratelli tutti were addressed to the universal Church, yet used non-Latin titles despite their editio typica (authoritative versions published in the Acta Apostolicae Sedis) being in Latin because their incipits were quotes from the medieval Italian works of the saint that Pope Francis named his pontificate after, St. Francis of Assisi.
+In 2025, Pope Leo XIV clarified in his promulgation of the Regolamento Generale della Curia Romana (Regulations Governing the Roman Curia) that curial institutions shall draft their acts in Latin or another language, formalizing the contemporary practice of drafting documents such as encyclicals in vernacular languages.
+Some non-regional encyclicals drafted in modern languages are Pacem in terris in Italian; Fratelli tutti and Dilexit nos in Spanish; and Populorum progressio in French.